brurucy/skip_hypergraph/README.md

 * ~~Use bloom filters to speed up recurring queries~~ // roaring bitmaps used

+* Use the abstract classes `collections.abc` to wrap the SplitList and Roaring Stuff 2 - Priority // Rucy

-* Normalize the data structures/names/variables/stuff like that/package everything/Fix the readme // Rucy
+* Fix the Readme and Improve the wording on the Notebook 3 - Priority // Rucy

+* Clean up the implementations and normalize them 1 - Priority // Rucy

-* Complexity stuff // Jonas
+* ~~Complexity stuff and Description~~ // Jonas

+* ~~Parallelization Attempt~~ // Nikita

-* Parallelization // Nikita
+* ~~Improve Bisect / Monobound Binary Search used instead~~ // Nikita

-* Final benchmarks ?
+* Final benchmarks // Nikita.

+* Paper-ish thingy // All.

-* Poster.
+* Poster. // ????????

+### Final Benchmarks considerations

+#### Data Structures Classification

+We have two data structures.

+All the ones indexed by roaring bitmaps, are `SortedDict`

+`SortedDict` has indexes distributed over the structure, while the data is in the top level.

+`SortedList` has only the indexes, that cannot be Bitmaps.
+They must be lists/arrays/else.

+#### What to benchmark against?

+`SortedList` - SplitList, MonoboundSplitList, py-skiplist(whatever the name of the package is), SortedList from sorted containers

+`SortedDict` - RoaringSplitList, RoaringTeleportList, SortedDict from sorted containers

+#### Ranges to benchmark over

+10, 100, 1000, 10000, 100000, 1000000

+100/25 repetitions each.

 ### Extra todos

 * Caching, LFU. experiments.
 We could make it so that every time we add a new element it goes straight to a cache, and once it is overflown, then it evicts it to the actual data structure.
 [This could be a starting point](https://github.com/luxigner/lfu_cache)

-* Iterative Segment tree for queries / Improve the interval search.
-What's the most efficient way of looking for all intervals that envelop an integer?
+* Inverted Indexes.
+Index all mins/max.

 * [Learned Index](https://github.com/gvinciguerra/PyGM)